-Mazzoni enters his tenth season as pitching coach for Sacred Heart, where he has helped the Pioneers to seven consecutive appearances in the Northeast Conference Championship Game as well as three conference titles in the past five seasons.
+Mazzoni enters his eleventh season as pitching coach for Sacred Heart, where he has helped the Pioneers to seven consecutive appearances in the Northeast Conference Championship Game as well as three conference titles in the past five seasons.
 During his tenure, the pitching staff has had its best run in program history, setting several school records for wins and ERA.

 In addition to his duties as pitching coach, Mazzoni works with many pitchers in private instruction, both online on his websites, and in person at his baseball facility, Shea 22, in North Haven, CT.
 He also runs a variety of baseball camps year round.
 He is highly regarded for his knowledge of the recruiting process, and has lectured to athletes and parents at over 500 high schools.
 He is an author of several books on recruiting, baseball and the mental game, is a frequent guest on TV and radio stations, and also writes a monthly recruiting column for the New England Baseball Journal.
 He has been a presenter at the national baseball convention, ABCA, and also at the World Baseball Clinic at Mohegan Sun.